 - No brushes or other parts that can scratch your paint or leave swirl marks or hairline scratches

 - Great for quickly removing salt and other major dirt items especially in the winter

 - One of the main negatives is that they do not remove dirt completely.
 I have tried a few so far and none did a great job cleaning the Tesla.

 - There are some which are not cheap

 - Not great for summer washing because they do not do a great job removing dirt

 Hand washing Tesla is the preferred method to properly and completely removing dirt from and cleaning your Tesla Model 3, S and Tesla Model X. This is especially true if you own Tesla with flat black and not a multi coat paint.
 Hand washing does not mean that you will not scratch your paint, it only means that you have the full control over how your Tesla is being washed: the selection of washing liquid, water, brushes or mitts and etc. If you learn how to properly manually wash, you will be able to achieve the amazing show room Tesla look.

 Here are the hand washing steps that I take to wash my Tesla and products that I use.
+The best time of the day to start your car wash is either early in the morning or later in the evening.
+We do not want direct sun rays quickly drying water and soap spots on the paint.
 First, you would need the following items at a minimum.

 Bucket with the grit guard insert.
 This helps to keep the dirt particles at the bottom and not rise up to the top.
 You should brush your mitt over the grit to remove the dirt every time you apply new layer of washing liquid on your Tesla paint.